krovs/oscp-notes/docs/15_windows_privesc.md

 # startup applications can be found here
 C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp

-# check if folder is writable and transfer a reverse shell to it
+# check if folder is writable and transfer a reverse shell to it, the reboot the system
+shutdown /r /t 0
 ```

 ## Insecure GUI Apps